 OHSU # 2782 — Two point discrimination lanyard device

-Technology Summary: A new tool for evaluation of hand sensory nerve function.
+A small wearable device for two-point discrimination testing of sensory nerve function.

-Problem: For the objective assessment of hand sensory nerve function, two-point discrimination has been the standard.
+Two-point discrimination is a standard objective assessment of hand sensory nerve function.
 It is a non-invasive test performed by hand surgeons using a simple, hand-held device.
+The device has two prongs a measured distance apart, and physicians move the prongs closer together until a patient reports feeling only one point of contact, thereby allowing for an assessment of sensory nerve sensitivity.
 Current devices are large, and difficult to carry and store due to multiple small pins extending from all sides.
 The cumbersome current device has led practitioners to use a bent paper clip leading to inaccurate examinations.

-Visual scale of angles to improve range of motion measurements.
+- Visual scale of angles to also allow for improved range of motion measurements.

 This technology is available for licensing.